 Flygon has a pretty big underground cult following for being one of the coolest Pokémon designs of the third generation and for its unique typing.
-Even after Garchomp was released with the same typing and arguably better stats overall, many players prefer the good old insect/dragon hybrid because its just way too damn cool.
+Even after Garchomp was released with the same typing and better stats overall, many players prefer the good old insect/dragon hybrid because it's just way too damn cool.

 Aggron is pretty popular, thanks to a certain poster.
-(See Memetic Badass below)
+(See Memetic Badass below).

-Absol got a lot of love for its cool design, though its veryAwesome but Impractical nature (it was a Glass Cannon with a massive movepool that couldn't use most of it because of its horrible Special Attack, while its similarly bad Speed ensured that it would get killed before it could do much of anything) made it a competitive pariah until X and Y, when it Took a Level in Badass with a terrifyingMega Evolution that fixed all of its problems and instantly turned it into a team-wrecking threat.
+Absol got a lot of love for its cool design, though its veryAwesome, but Impractical nature (it was a Glass Cannon with a massive movepool that couldn't use most of it because of its horrible Special Attack, while its similarly bad Speed ensured that it would get killed before it could do much of anything) made it a competitive pariah until X and Y, when it Took a Level in Badass with a Mega Evolution that could actually abuse its Special movepool while buffing its Speed significantly.

 All of the enemies in the desert in Route 111 can be this, especially when combined with the perpetual sandstorm in that area and the fact that all of them have accuracy-reducing moves.